 But while these wild fruits were nourishing giant animals, these ancestral pumpkins weren't yet part of the diet of humans or smaller animals due to the plants' toxicity and bitter taste.

-A new study by an international group of researchers – who looked at, of all things, gourd/squash seeds in mastodon dung – has shown that the extinction of megafauna about 12,000 years ago led in a rather roundabout way to the evolution of Cucurbita from the toxic and bitter into the tasty pumpkins, squash and other fruits that we enjoy for Thanksgiving and, which in turn, evolved into the now-ubiquitous pumpkin-spice lattes, beers and ice cream.
+A study by an international group of researchers – who looked at, of all things, gourd/squash seeds in mastodon dung – has shown that the extinction of megafauna about 12,000 years ago led in a rather roundabout way to the evolution of Cucurbita from the toxic and bitter into the tasty pumpkins, squash and other fruits that we enjoy for Thanksgiving and, which in turn, evolved into the now-ubiquitous pumpkin-spice lattes, beers and ice cream.

 But how could the extinction of megafauna back then lead us to autumn's most overused fall flavor now?
 Think coevolution – when two or more species mutually affect each other's evolution.